0 Part Course |

 • Define the nature, important components and requirements of corporate governance frameworks

-• Identify behavioural and procedural requirements of good governance
+• Identify the behavioural and procedural requirements of good governance

-• Assign the relevant roles, responsibilities, and accountability within an appropriate structure and culture based on values
+• Assign relevant roles, responsibilities, and accountability within an appropriate structure and culture based on values

 • Appreciate the importance of risk governance and how to achieve it

-Good corporate governance is of increasing importance globally.
-Its purpose is to help build the trust, transparency and accountability necessary for fostering long-term investment, financial stability and business integrity, thereby supporting stronger growth and more inclusive societies.
+Our corporate board training sessions highlight why good corporate governance is critically important globally.
+Its purpose is to help build trust, transparency, and accountability, which are necessary to foster long-term investment, financial stability and business integrity.
+This results in the support of stronger growth and more inclusive societies.

 REQUEST CALL BACK